palasht75/nutriscan-android-app/README.md

 ---

-## Put in the credentials I emailed you
+## Put in the credentials

-Open `www/index.html`, find the config constants near the top of the `<script>` tag, and replace the placeholders with the values from the email.
+Open `www/index.html`, find the config constants near the top of the `<script>` tag, and replace the placeholders.

 ```js
 // AWS